zzzprojects/docs/learnentityframeworkcore.com/pages/misc/mapping-attributes.md

 }
 ```

 In this class, the `Isbn` property is marked with the `[Unicode(false)]` attribute.
-When EF Core creates the database schema for this entity, it will ensure that the column corresponding to the `Isbn` property is created with the non-Unicode data type and to restrict the size of the database column, `MaxLength` is used.
+When EF Core creates the database schema for this entity, it will ensure that the column corresponding to the `Isbn` property is created with the non-Unicode data type, and to restrict the size of the database column, `MaxLength` is used.

 ```csharp
 CREATE TABLE [Book] (